 Teen Docents: Check back soon for more information.

 Junior Docents: As part of the Junior Docent Art Camp, elementary and middle school students are trained in a mini-docent course that enables them to share general information about Dali and his paintings.
 This program introduces students to artistic processes, builds self-esteem and public speaking skills, and brings families to the Museum.

 The Dali encourages people of all ages, ethnicities, and cultures to apply.
 The Dali welcomes visitors from more than 30 nations; those who speak additional languages (other than English) are especially encouraged to get involved.

-The next Docent training program is slated for early 2018.
+The next Docent training program is slated for fall 2018.

 Mail your application to:

 1 Dali Blvd

 ATTN: Sarah Fornof